Council for Registered Gas Installers: CORGI Trust

 In 2005, CORGI set up the CORGI Trust, which sees all profits from the commercial side of the business being donated to the Trust.
 These funds will then be used to help advance gas safety within the UK.
 Recommendations for the use of these funds has ranged from getting the Government to change the law so that only CORGI registered installers can buy gas appliances, through to doing a national television campaign to increase awareness on the need for customers to only use CORGI registered installers and the dangers of carbon monoxide.

 Gas Safe Register

 Gas Safe Register is the official gas registration body for the United Kingdom, Isle of Man and Guernsey, appointed by the relevant Health and Safety Authority for each area.
-By law all gas engineers must be on the Gas Safe Register.
+By law all gas operatives must be on the Gas Safe Register.
 Gas Safe Register replaced CORGI as the gas registration body in Great Britain and Isle of Man on 1 April 2009 and Northern Ireland and Guernsey on 1 April 2010.

 Gas Safe Register work to protect the public from unsafe gas work through;